raochongzhi/APJFMF/README.md

-# PersonJobFit
+Source Code for *Your Profile Reveals Your Traits in Talent Market: An Enhanced Person-Job Fit Representation Learning* (Model APJFFF)
-Source Code for Your Profile Reveals Your Traits in Talent Market: An Enhanced Person-Job Fit Representation Learning
+@copyRight ChongZhi Rao